Zhibade/modo-tool-random-scale-rotate/README.md

-# MODO Tool - Random Rotate & Scale
+# MODO Tool - Random Transform
 ## Overview
 MODO tool that allows the user to randomly transform selected meshes for quickly adding variation to patterns or repetitive shapes.